 Croix 2017 ‘1904’ Estate Heritage Vine Zinfandel Croix Estate Vineyard is 95% varietal.
 This is the only Croix Estate wine that sees 100% American oak during its aging.
 Fruit forward aromatics are reminiscent of blueberry and blackberry jam.
 A ripe sweetness of summertime.
 Briary bouquet.
 On the palate, a sweetness of ripe fruit continues including blackberry and dark cherry.
 Plenty of fruit showing but is tempered nicely with generous acidity and a lingering tartness.
 Also, a hint of dill.
 Dusty tannins – slightly chalky.

 The Croix Estate wines are available strictly through an allocation list with members typically visiting the property for tastings (active Venge club members enjoy complimentary tastings).
-Some distribution is in the market, primarily on the east coast of the United States but also in select Sonoma County restaurants and in Mexico including at Costco.
+A winery is planned to be built on site; we will update our notes once we have more details.
 For more information and to schedule a visit, see: www.croixestate.com